It’s on again

 100m option maybe???

-The best way to do this is to individually self book onto the recommended ferries, get your kit together and turn up at the Palace Pier ready for the 9 pm grand depart.
+The best way to do this is individually to book onto the recommended ferries, get your kit together and turn up at the Palace Pier ready for the 9 pm grand depart.

 Saturday night (May 18th 2019)